SDM-Net: A Simple and Effective Model for Generalized Zero-Shot Learning: Experiment

-The input to the model is the visual features of each image sample extracted by a pre-trained ResNet-101 \cite{he2016deep} on ImageNet provided by \cite{goodbadugly}.
+To evaluate SDM, we follow the popular experimental framework and the Proposed Split (PS) in ~\cite{goodbadugly} for splitting classes into seen and unseen classes to fairly compare GZSL/ZSL methods.
+Utilizing PS ensures that none of the unseen classes have been used in the training of ResNet-101 on ImageNet.
+The input to the model is the visual features of each image sample extracted by a pre-trained ResNet-101 ~\cite{he2016deep} on ImageNet provided by ~\cite{goodbadugly}.
 The dimension of visual features is 2048.

-To evaluate Z-Softmax, we follow the popular experimental framework and the Proposed Split (PS) in \cite{goodbadugly} for splitting classes into seen and unseen classes to compare GZSL/ZSL methods.
-Utilizing PS ensures that none of the unseen classes have been used in the training of ResNet-101 on ImageNet.
+We do not fine-tune the CNN that generates visual features unlike model in \cite{liu2018generalized}.
+In this sense, our proposed model is also fast and straightforward to train.

-We cross-validate $\tau\in[10^{-2},10]$, \emph{mini-batch size} $\in\{64,128,256,512,1024\}$, $q\in[0,1]$, \emph{hidden layer size} $\in\{128,256,512,1024,1500\}$ and \emph{activation function} $\in$\{tanh, sigmoid, hard-sigmoid, relu\} to tune our model.
+We utilized Keras ~\cite{chollet2015} with TensorFlow back-end ~\cite{abadi2016tensorflow} to implement our model.
+We used ~\cite{goodbadugly} proposed unseen classes for validation (3-fold CV) and added 20\% of train samples (seen classes) as seen validation samples to obtain GZSL validation sets.
+We cross-validate $\tau\in[10^{-2},10]$, \emph{mini-batch size} $\in\{64,128,256,512,1024\}$, $q\in[0,1]$, $\alpha\in[0,1]$, $\lambda \in \{0,10^{-6},10^{-5},10^{-4}\}$, \emph{hidden layer size} $\in\{128,256,512,1024,1500\}$ and \emph{activation function} $\in$\{tanh, sigmoid, hard-sigmoid, relu\} to tune our model.
+To obtain statistically consistent results, the reported accuracies are averaged over 5 trials (using different initialization) after tuning hyper-parameters with cross-validation.
 Also we ran our experiments on a machine with 56 vCPU cores, Intel(R) Xeon(R) CPU E5-2660 v4 @ 2.00GHZ and 2 NVIDIA-Tesla P100 GPUs each with 16GB memory.
 The code is provided in the supplementary material.